-In accordance with Scottish Executive requirements, Planning, Assessment, Recording and Evaluating are in place, keeping Barassie Early Years Centre fully up to date.
 Parents can see children's profiles at any time and contribute to these.
-We use Seesaw as a platform for online pupil profiles to share the children's learning.
+We use Learning Journals as a platform for children to share their learning.

 Opportunities for Wider Achievement

 The school is very well equipped to support pupils to engage in learning outdoors.
 We have excellent sports facilities both indoors and out compromising a PE Hall, additional Hall, sports field and two tarmacadam pitches.